-Roses breathe a sigh of relief when he arrives.
+Roses breath a sigh of relief when he arrives.

 The aphids, above, were massed over this entire shurb at 4pm, when I shot this image, some years ago.
 Can you see our hero climbing up the cane?
 The next morning every aphid was gone!

 Now I'm going to hand the post over to Wikipedia for two paragraphs.
 (All those lovely links!)

 Soldier beetles are highly desired by gardeners as biological control agents of a number of pest insects.
 The larvae tend to be dark brown or gray, slender and wormlike with a rippled appearance due to pronounced segmentation.
 They consume grasshopper eggs, aphids, caterpillars and other soft bodied insects, most of which are pests.

 The adults are especially important predators of aphids.
 They supplement their diet with nectar and pollen and can be minor pollinators.
 Soldier beetle populations can be increased by planting good nectar- or pollen-producing plants such as Asclepias or Solidago.